ArdenButterfield/Fish/Docs/BUILDING.md

 git clone --recurse-submodules https://github.com/ArdenButterfield/Fish
 ```

 2. Build Lame.
-This project includes a quirked up version of [LAME](https://lame.sourceforge.io/) included in the project, so even if you have LAME installed already, you still need to do this step.
+This project includes a quirked up version of [LAME](https://lame.sourceforge.io/), so even if you have LAME installed already, you still need to do this step.

 ```sh
 cd Fish/Source/lib/lame/